-Despite the apparent mirroring of trust law principles, any persons (e.g. members of the council or a guardian) appointed under the regulations do not owe any form of fiduciary duty to the Foundation’s beneficiaries.
+Despite the close nexus with the trust laws, council members/the guardian of a foundation do not owe any form of fiduciary duty to the foundation’s beneficiaries.

-The Law does, however, have an exculpation threshold - nothing in the Charter, Regulations or any contract may relieve, release or excuse a person appointed under the Foundation from any liability for that person’s fraud, wilful misconduct or gross negligence.
+The Law does, however, have an exculpation threshold - nothing in the Charter, Regulations or any contract may relieve a person appointed under the foundation from any liability for that person’s fraud, wilful misconduct or gross negligence.

-The definition of a Beneficiary under a Foundation is broadly the same as under a trust i.e. a Foundation’s objects may be a person or class of persons.
-However, the rights of Beneficiaries under the two types of structures are fundamentally different.
-A Foundation Beneficiary has no interest in the Foundation or its assets and unless the Charter or Regulations provide otherwise, a Foundation has no obligation to disclose any information concerning the Foundation, its administration or its assets to any person (including any Beneficiary).
+The definition of a beneficiary under a foundation is broadly the same as under a trust i.e., a Foundation’s objects may be a person or class of persons.
+However, the rights of beneficiaries under the two structures are diametrically opposed.
+A foundation’s beneficiary has no interest in the foundation or its assets and unless the Charter or Regulations provide otherwise a beneficiary has no right to call for information regarding the foundation, its administration or its assets.

 A Guardian must be in office at all times.
-Unless he or it is the Founder and the Qualified Person, a person cannot be a Council Member and Guardian.
-He or it may have powers akin to that of a protector of a trust.
+Unless he or it is the founder and the Qualified Person, a person cannot be a Council Member and Guardian.
+The Guardian may have powers akin to that of a trust’s protector.

 A Jersey Foundation is treated as a corporate taxpayer for income tax purposes.
 Corporate tax standard rate is 0 per cent.
 Capital Gains are exempt from taxation.
-A Jersey resident individual receiving income from a Foundation will be assessed to Jersey income tax (on that income).
-Where a company receives income from a Foundation, this will be chargeable to tax at 0 per cent, 10 per cent or 20 per cent depending on whether it is a non-financial services company, a financial services company or a utility company respectively[iii].
+A Jersey resident individual receiving income from a Foundation will be taxed on that income.
+Where a company receives income from a Foundation, tax will be payable at either 0 per cent, 10 per cent or 20 per cent depending on whether it is a non-financial services company, a financial services company, or a utility company respectively[iii].
 Where a non-Jersey resident receives an income distribution from a Jersey foundation, and the underlying income source of that distribution has been charged to tax on the foundation at 0 per cent, the Comptroller will not, by concession, seek to tax the non-resident in receipt of the distribution.
 If the underlying source of the income distribution has been taxed in Jersey on the foundation at 10 per cent or 20 per cent, then the Comptroller will not seek to tax this income again on the non-resident; however, the non-resident will not be able to claim a refund of the Jersey tax suffered at source on the distribution received.

 Conversion Of A Jersey Company To A Foundation